 The pandemic forced students and their families to isolate, adapt and adjust for learning, social interactions and daily routines.
 And this led to an even greater need for student mental health services, with almost half of our country’s young people experiencing negative impacts on mental health, including feeling chronically unmotivated, overwhelmed, stressed and anxious.

-And with July being Bebe Moore Campbell National Minority Mental Health Awareness Month, it’s a good time to focus on effective, equitable and sustainable systems that remove barriers to the mental health support that students need for success in school and in life.
+And as we finish the third school year affected by COVID, it’s time to focus on effective, equitable and sustainable systems that remove barriers to the mental health support that students need for success in school and in life.

 School-based SEL doesn’t just improve the wellbeing of the children and teenagers who need it by breaking down traditional barriers of stigma and access.
 It also changes the trajectory of each student’s learning experience for years to come.